 - Someone living in another state has claimed you as a dependent on state and/or federal tax returns.

 - Your primary source of financial support comes from someone living outside Oregon.

-- You are a resident alien possessing one of the following nonimmigrant or temporary visas: B, C, D, F, J, or M.
+- You are a nonresident alien possessing one of the following nonimmigrant or temporary visas: B, C, D, F, J, or M.